crea28/dev-chart/README.md

 # dev-chart

+## Description

-#Description : Projet to create a dev-chart for Analog photographers
+French Projet to create a dev-chart for Analog photographers

+## TODO List
+- Add database example
+- Add a new look
+-